Togo: LCT-02/Lomé

 Synopsis

-In March 2018, CAO found the complaint eligible and began an assessment of the complaint.
-During the assessment, the Complainants and the Company agreed to engage in a voluntary dialogue process convened by CAO to try and address the issues raised in the complaint.
-CAO published an assessment report in English and French documenting this outcome (see “Case Documents” below).
+In March 2018, CAO found the complaint eligible and began an assessment of the case.
+During the assessment, the complainants and the company agreed to engage in a CAO-led voluntary dialogue process to address the issues raised in the complaint.
+The Assessment Report is available in English and French.

-CAO has been facilitating a dispute resolution process since 2018 between the complainants and the company.
-In March 2023, while negotiations for a potential draft agreement were ongoing, an internal conflict among the complainants led some of them to withdraw from the mediation process.
-However, the remaining complainants expressed their willingness to reach an agreement with LCT and continued to engage in the mediation process.
-Since the complainants who left the mediation were not interested in a CAO compliance review, their complaint is now considered closed.
-The mediation process is ongoing between the Company and the remaining complainants.
+In March 2023, while negotiations on a potential draft agreement were ongoing, some complainants withdrew from the mediation process due to internal conflicts amongst them.
+The remaining complainants continued their engagement and expressed willingness to reach an agreement with LCT.
+As the complainants who withdrew did not express interested in initiating a CAO compliance process, their complaint was closed.
+The mediation process between the company and the remaining complainants proceeded.